vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 ## Security Examples ##

+The examples in this section demonstrate how to configure a virtual container host to use Certificate Authority (CA) certificates to enable `TLSVERIFY` in your Docker environment, and to allow access to insecure registries of Docker images.

 <a name="auto_cert"></a>
 ###  Use Auto-Generated Trusted CA Certificates ###

-You can deploy a virtual container host that implements two-way authentication with trusted auto-generated TLS certificates that are signed by a Certificate Authority (CA).
-To automatically generate a trusted CA certificate, you provide information that `vic-machine create` uses to populate the fields of a certificate request.
+You can deploy a virtual container host that implements two-way authentication with trusted auto-generated TLS certificates that are signed by a CA. To automatically generate a trusted CA certificate, you provide information that `vic-machine create` uses to populate the fields of a certificate request.
 At a minimum, you must specify the FQDN or the name of the domain in which the virtual container host will run in the `--tls-cname` option. `vic-machine create` uses the name as the Common Name in the certificate request.
 You can also optionally specify a CA file, an organization name, and a size for the certificate key.

 **NOTE**: Because the `--tls-cname` option requires an FQDN or domain name, you must have a DNS service running on the client network on which you deploy the virtual container host.
 However, if you specify a static IP address for the virtual container host endpoint VM on the client network, `vic-machine create` uses this address as the Common Name with which to create an auto-generated trusted certificate.
 In this case, full TLS authentication is implemented by default and you do not need to specify any authentication options, and DNS is not required on the client network.